Our guide to the best putters - including models from recent launches from the likes of Scotty Cameron, Odyssey, Ping and TaylorMade

 Additionally if you struggle with alignment, a mallet putter could be the way to go.
 Alignment plays a crucial part in putting because it is all about accuracy and a mallet putter can be beneficial here by helping your eyes line up the putt.

-The you should get a putter that you like the look of.
-Aesthetics can play a role in inspiring or diminishing confidence on the greens.
+You should get a putter that you like the look of as the aesthetics can play a role in inspiring or diminishing confidence on the greens.

-We hope you enjoyed this guide on the best putters.
+We hope you enjoyed this guide to the best putters.